top of page

 ERIPOTO = safety and security

-ERIPOTO for Girls & Women is a Tanzanian non-governmental organization working to end gender-based violence and empower women and girls through education, advocacy, and opportunity.
-Founded in 2022 by Esuvat Lucumay—a Maasai woman and survivor of violence herself—ERIPOTO provides a holistic network of support for those affected by violence, including safe shelter, counseling, education scholarships, and vocational training.
-Our name, ERIPOTO, means “safety and security” in the Maasai language, reflecting our mission to create a world where women and girls can live with dignity, hope, and freedom.
+ERIPOTO for Girls & Women is a Tanzanian non-governmental organization founded in 2022 to end gender-based violence and empower women and girls through education, advocacy, and opportunity.
+The name Eripoto means “safety and security” in the Maasai language—reflecting our mission to protect, uplift, and create lasting change for those who need it most.

-OUR VISION: We envision a world where every woman and girl lives free from violence, with the opportunity to learn, lead, and thrive.
-This is a future where empowered women uplift their communities; harmful traditions are transformed; and safety, equality, and hope are the foundation of everyday life.
+OUR VISION: We envision a world where every woman and girl lives free from violence—with the opportunity to learn, lead, and thrive.
+In this future, harmful traditions are transformed, communities are strengthened by empowered women, and safety, equality, and hope are the foundation of everyday life.

 ORGANIZATION OBJECTIVES:

-3. Advocate for human rights, with a focus on the rights of women and girls
+• Advocate for Human Rights: Focus on the rights of women and girls to live free from violence and discrimination.

-6. Provide a safe, supportive, and healing environment for girls and young women who have experienced violence
+• Provide a Safe, Supportive, and Healing Environment: Offer shelter and counseling for girls and young women who have experienced violence.

 Esuvat.png